-Is your drone pilot licensed?
+Is the drone pilot qualified?

 This may seem redundant to some, but to fly drones commercially, a pilot must hold a part 107 certificate, or have a 333 exemption with a pilots license.
-The 333 was the first commercial drone license, which also required a licensed pilot to be the PIC (Pilot In Command).
-Yes, the FAA required an actual pilots license in those early days, and a small number of us passionate individuals went out and got pilots licenses.
-333 exemptions will expire 2 years after they were originally issued and will not be renewed, but any pilot worth his propellers has got a 107, because FAA FSDO’s (Flight Standards District Office) will no longer process the paperwork required to fly under a 333’s guidelines.
+The part 333 was the first commercial drone license, which also required a licensed pilot to be the PIC (Pilot In Command).
+Yup, the FAA required an actual pilots license in those early days, and a small number of us passionate individuals went out and got pilots licenses.
+333 exemptions expired 2 years after they were originally issued and will not be renewed, but any pilot worth his propellers has got a 107, because FAA FSDO’s (Flight Standards District Office) will no longer process the paperwork required to fly under a 333’s guidelines.
 If a pilot has both, you know they’ve been doing this longer then a few months and someone you’d probably rather be doing business with.